 - Keto Flours: almond flour and coconut flour- If you made some of my recipes from the blog, you probably noticed that I’m using both of these flours.
 This way, you’ll get the best texture and greatly reduce the gritty taste.
 Always use blanched almond flour or superfine almond flour, not almond meal.
 If possible, I recommend sifting all the dry ingredients to get rid of the bigger chunks.

 - Unsalted butter and heavy cream – make this cake super buttery, and it’s important to use soft butter.

 - Cocoa powder – adds that classic red velvet cake taste.

 - Apple cider vinegar – to achieve the unique taste of red velvet cakes that’s slightly acidic, we use vinegar as a replacement for buttermilk.
 This way, we have the flavor without the extra carbs.

-- Sweetener – use your favorite sweetener.
+- Sweetener – use your favorite sweetener that has no aftertaste.
 This recipe works great with Erythritol, Monk fruit sweetener Blend, or Allulose Blend.
 For the frosting, it’s essential to use powdered sweetener.

 - Red food coloring – I used liquid red food coloring, but there are gel and powder options and other natural ways to make this cake red and vibrant.